sighupio/fury-kubernetes-dr/README.md

 > More information of modules inputs can be found in the [gcp-velero](modules/gcp-velero) module documentation
 >
-> [Here](https://github.com/sighupio/fury-kubernetes-dr/tree/master/example/gcp-example/main.tf) you can find an example designed to create all necessary cloud resources for Velero on GCP.
+> [Here][kfd-velero-gcp-example] you can find an example designed to create all necessary cloud resources for Velero on GCP.

-4. Define a `kustomization.yaml` that includes the downloaded resources.
+5. Define a `kustomization.yaml` that includes the downloaded resources.

 ```yaml
 resources: